MaxHalford/sorobn/README.md

 $ sorobn
 ```

 This will launch a `streamlit` interface where you can play around with the examples that `sorobn` provides.
-You can see a running instance of it in [this Heroku app](https://sorobn-demo.herokuapp.com/).
+You can see a running instance of it in [this Streamlit app](https://sorobn.streamlit.app/).

 An obvious next step would be to allow users to run this with their own Bayesian networks.
 Then again, using `streamlit` is so easy that you might as well do this yourself.